10 Amazing Things To Do In Maldives

 We were so mesmerized by the photos of the Water Villas that we opted for them for our entire stay.
-Each of the water villas had a huge room with a private deck with 2 chair and an open tub – luxury over water!
-The icing on the cake was a private access directly into the waters through a flight of stairs from the villa.
+Each of the water villas had a huge room with a private deck with 2 chairs and an open tub – luxury over water!
+The icing on the cake was private access directly into the waters through a flight of stairs from the villa.

 We spent a good half an hour admiring the villa, immensely happy about spending the next 5 unforgettable nights in the lap of luxury.

 Since most of the resorts are secluded and the only way to travel anywhere is seaplane or speed boat, you will have to rely on the restaurants on the resort.
 If you are particular about a certain cuisine and are not in a mood to experiment, you could include all the meals in your holiday package.

 Otherwise almost every resort has 3-4 restaurants and even bars to provide a host of options.
 Paradise island resort had 3 restaurants – Multi-cuisine, Italian and Chinese restaurants and a bar on the beach.
 We had opted for an all-in meals option as a part of the package.
 One would think that a buffet meal 3 times a day for 5 days would end up being boring, but the spread was changing every day much to our delight. <slurp>

 Note: It is advisable to buy a crate of water bottles from the Airport (there is a shop at the airport) as the water bottles at resorts are around 3 times as expensive.
 Once you are at the resort, you will be at their mercy.
 With the tropical climate, and the sun beating down during the noon – 1 liter of water will not be enough for a couple.
 We bought a crate of 24 (half a liter) bottles from the airport costs around $24 overall.